Launch status:

 • Any need for slip resistance, decorative finish, or easy cleanup

-One qualified commercial floor can involve more planning than a small residential inquiry.
-That is why the intake should separate commercial opportunities from homeowner garage requests before follow-up.
+One qualified commercial floor can be worth more than several small residential inquiries.
+That is why the trial scorecard separates commercial opportunities from homeowner garage requests before pricing the rental.

 Routing commercial inquiries cleanly matters.

-The faster you capture use case, square footage, and install timing, the easier it is to route the request to the right provider.
+The faster you capture use case, square footage, and install timing, the easier it is to hand the job to the right operator.